Research experience for master's students (REMS)

 The application requires:

-- An interest statement which includes information about prior research experience and career goals (2-4 pages, double-spaced).
+- An interest statement that includes information about prior research experience and career goals (2-4 pages, double-spaced).

 - A personal statement that conveys how your personal background and life experiences, including social, cultural, familial, educational, or other opportunities or challenges, motivated your decision to pursue this program (1-2 pages, double-spaced).

 - A list of your top five research projects in ranked order.

 - A curriculum vitae or resume.